letssteam/micropython-editor-experimental/README.md

 ## One last thing
-THIS IS AN _EXPERIMENTATION_, please be kind :heart:
+THIS IS _EXPERIMENTAL_, please be kind :heart: